VictorHom/basscss-docset/README.md

 To help out, create an issue and make a pull request.
 I'll check it out.

-Run the script to generate the .dsidx file.
+Run the script to populate the .dsidx file.
+Note that in the .dsidx file, the path column should only have local paths (cannot have paths that have http or / at the start).
+The general path should be Basscss.html#link)

 Sqlitebrowser is helpful for checking the results of the script parsing and generating data.